Elkantor/bscxx/doc/getting_started.md

 cmake --build . --config Release
 ```

 Once again, everything should compile just fine.
-Which means you can actuelly start launch the executable file (.exe on windows, without ".exe" part on linux).
+Which means you can actually start to launch the executable file (.exe on windows, without ".exe" part on linux).
 ```shell
 "src/bin/release/new_project.exe"
 ```